 These cookies turned out brilliantly- moist and chewy for days if kept in a covered container.
 My little egg-free visitor was so happy to have a dessert that he could eat (that everyone else was eating too).
 It’s safe to say that the cream cheese in the recipe makes these cookies taste really, really good- even if you don’t have any problem with eggs!
 I can’t wait to test this trick out on some of my other cookie recipes.

-1. Preheat oven to 350 degrees F. Cover 2 baking sheets with parchment paper or silpat mats.
+- Preheat the oven to 350 degrees F. Cover 2 baking sheets with parchment paper or silpat mats.

-5. Bake until cookies are lightly browned, 16-18 minutes.
+- Bake until cookies are lightly browned, 16 to 18 minutes.
 Transfer to wire rack to cool completely.
 Store in a sealed container to keep them soft and chewy.

 - If you do not want to grind oats for this recipe, go ahead and use regular oats.
 Just make sure that you are using quick cooking oats.